Rajiv Gandhi: Prime Minister of India (1984–1989)

+Prime Minister roles

 Cabinet ministers

 After his swearing-in as prime minister, Gandhi appointed his fourteen-member cabinet.
 He said he would monitor their performance and would "fire ministers who do not come to the mark".
 From the Third Indira Gandhi ministry, he removed two powerful figures; Finance Minister Pranab Mukherjee and Railway Minister A. B. A. Ghani Khan Choudhury.
 Mohsina Kidwai became the Minister of Railways; she was the only female figure in the cabinet.
 Former Home Minister PV Narasimha Rao was put in charge of defence.
 V. P. Singh, who was initially appointed as the Finance Minister, was given the Defence Ministry in 1987.
 During his tenure as prime minister, Gandhi frequently shuffled his cabinet ministers, drawing criticism from the magazine India Today, which called it a "wheel of confusion".
 The West Bengal chief minister Jyoti Basu said, "The Cabinet change reflects the instability of the Congress (I) Government at the Centre".
+He also administered and created the Ministry of Environment, Forest and Climate Change.

+Dosco Mafia or Doon Cabinet

+Gandhi, an alumnus of The Doon School, drew criticism from the media for appointing many old boys to his administration.
+His inner circle was labelled a "Doon Cabinet" or "Dosco Mafia", and Washington Post reported, "The catch phrase around Delhi these days is that the 'Doon School runs India,' but that is too simple an analysis for a complex, chaotic country with so many competing spheres of influence."
+Gandhi's reliance on Doon alumni for political advice later led Prime Minister Morarji Desai to remark, "If I had anything to do with this place, I'd close it down".